fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ### Artifact padding

 When a series of continuous time points are detected they are considered part of one artifact period and enter the artifact definition as one start and end sample number.
 Often the artifact starts a bit earlier and ends a bit later than what the artifact detection is able to capture.
-Artifact padding (''cfg.artfctdef.xxx.artpadding'') can then be used to extend the timeperiod of the artifact on both sides.
+Artifact padding (`cfg.artfctdef.xxx.artpadding`) can then be used to extend the timeperiod of the artifact on both sides.
 This can also be used to ensure that the artifact will 'reach into' the trial that has to be rejected.

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure7.png" %}